OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 ```
 npm i gatsby-source-filesystem
 ```
 The next step is to go to the `gatsby-config.js` and adding the plugin.
+This file should live in your root directory.
 Your config file at the very least should look like this.
 ```
 module.exports{
   plugins: [